hasura/graphql-engine/manual/data/index.rst

 Hasura comes with data APIs which run on top of a **Postgres database** to store and retrieve data.

-To fetch associated data with ease, one can define :doc:`relationships <relationships>` on tables.
+To fetch associated data with ease, one can define :doc:`relationships <relationships/index>` on tables.
 To authorize the access to data, :doc:`permissions <permissions>` can be added based on user roles.